Royalone94/collateral-contracts/README.md

 - **Automatic Release**

   If a validator does not respond to a miner's reclaim request within a configured deadline, the miner can reclaim their stake, preventing indefinite lock-ups.
+Validators can now **finalize or deny reclaim requests** based on the **executor UUID** associated with the collateral.

 - **Trustless & Auditable**